RahulSDeshpande/ChipCloud/README.md

 <img src="images/chip_cloud_avatars.png" width="50%">

-Pass a drawable when you create a chip:
+Pass a drawable when you create a chip, they'll be made round and scaled to 32dp, but pass appropriately sized images - scaling images is expensive:

 ```java
 ChipCloud avatarChipCloud = new ChipCloud(this, avatarLayout, chipcloudConfig);
 drawableChipCloud.addChip("Anna A", ContextCompat.getDrawable(this, R.drawable.anna_a));
 ```

 ## Delete/Remove

 With avatars: